dtcenter/METplus/docs/Contributors_Guide/create_wrapper.rst

 File Name
 ^^^^^^^^^

-To create the new wrapper in the *METplus/metplus/wrappers* directory and name it to reflect the wrapper's function, e.g.: new_tool_wrapper.py is a wrapper around an application named "new_tool."
+Create the new wrapper in the *METplus/metplus/wrappers* directory and name it to reflect the wrapper's function, e.g.: new_tool_wrapper.py is a wrapper around an application named "new_tool."
 Copy the **example_wrapper.py** to start the process.